-I also have a selection of diffusers, which are another must-have, if you ask me.
+I also have a selection of diffusers, which are another must-have.
 They allow me to block or bounce the light, as well as helping me to spread soft light all over my scene.

 For post- production and editing my images, I use Lightroom and Photoshop.